Considering All-on-4 or All-on-X Dental Implants Overseas?

 Regular adjustment and maintenance

-Overseas clinics often skip or rush these steps — and the result can be catastrophic.
+Overseas clinics often skip or rush these steps.
+The result can be catastrophic.
 We've seen patients return with:

 Severe gum infections